Sylvester96/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that will play the StarWars IV episode in the terminal
+Script that changes the owner to vincent and the group onwer to staff for all the files and directories